|

 2 – 1 by 3 cut 7″ long by cross bases

-1 piece of mdf 77 1/2″ by 7″
+1 piece of MDF board 77 1/2″ by 7″

 Underside of fireplace base showing the cross supports.

 After cutting all the lumber to length, place the two 79″ lengths parallel to each other.
-Place the two end pieces between the 79 inch boards as shown below.
+Place the two end pieces between the 79-inch boards as shown below.

 The ends of the base on a faux fireplace mantel.
 The base is made out of wood and there is an arrow to show placement.

-Measuring the Size of the Insert
+Measuring the Size of the Fireplace Insert

 Once the base is built start building the actual fireplace insert that goes between the opening on the fireplace surround as shown.

-Cut the mdf to size with either a skill saw or a table saw.
+Cut the MDF to size with either a skill saw or a table saw.
 We used a table saw.

 Measuring out the size of the insert on a faux fireplace